superseriousbusiness/gotosocial/docs/federation/behaviors/outbox.md

 }
 ```

 Note that the `OrderedCollection` itself contains no items.
 Callers must dereference the `first` page to start getting items.
-For example, a `GET` to `https://example.org/users/whatever/outbox?page=true` will produce something like the folllowing:
+For example, a `GET` to `https://example.org/users/whatever/outbox?page=true` will produce something like the following:

 ```json
 {